 For my shy friends:

 You must interact and initiate conversations with people in order to get around.
-Upon doing so you quickly find that you want to interact with people and that all people are interesting!
+I mean, if you’re painfully shy, you can try the approach of withholding your questions when lost or struggling.
+But I doubt you’ll be able to hold out, especially when you notice there are travelers who are in your shoes.. lost and looking for help.
+The good news is that upon interacting with others, you quickly find that you want to interact with people and that all people are interesting!

 Waiting for their bus, Thai sisters- Kew and Nu- watched, giggling at me as I took photos of a neighborhood altar.
 Nu followed me to a Kuan Yin statue around the corner, then reported me back to her sister.
 Their curiosity with me paved a perfect opportunity for me to approach them conversationally about Thai religion.
 In my travel incarnation, I was re-born as “exotic and interesting”, even if just a curious American.